Valley Metro Rail: Initial light-rail segment

 As of early 2014, income has exceeded Metro's stated goal with 44.6% farebox recovery, partially due to the light rail ridership far exceeding original projections.
 The light rail has also led to rapid urban development in downtown Phoenix and Tempe, generating additional revenue through taxes.

 Valley Metro had its busiest month in April 2017, with a total passenger count of 1,514,456 and an average weekday ridership of 52,910.
 On the weekend of March 31, 2017, through April 2, 2017, the light rail system saw 275,615 passengers board the train due to several large events including Final Four Fan Fest, March Madness Music Festival, Arizona Diamondbacks home opener, Phoenix Pride Festival, Phoenix Suns game, and Tempe Festival of the Arts.
-That Sunday, April 2, 2017, they saw 80,210 passengers board the train thanks to fans attending the Arizona Diamondbacks home opening game as well as the other large events occurring that weekend.
+That Sunday, April 2, 2017, they saw 80,210 passengers board the train due to those large events.

 Central Mesa Extension

-The Central Mesa Extension extended rail service 3.1 mi from the line's original eastern terminus at Sycamore Street in the median of Main Street to Mesa Drive.
-It added four stations at Alma School Road, Country Club Drive, Center Street, and Mesa Drive.
+The Central Mesa Extension extended rail service 3.1 mi from the line's original eastern terminus at Sycamore/Main Street to Mesa Drive/Main Street.
+It added four new stations in the median of Main Street at Alma School Road, Country Club Drive, Center Street, and Mesa Drive, bringing rail service directly to Downtown Mesa.
 In March 2012, Valley Metro selected a design-build joint venture between Kiewit Corporation and Mass.
 Electric to construct the extension.

-Construction began in July 2012 and passenger service began on August 22, 2015.
-Mesa held a summit in early 2012 to have urban developers give their ideas on how to revitalize Downtown Mesa.
-The extension cost $200 million, paid for from a combination of Proposition 400 sales tax revenues and federal air quality and New Starts grants, and is estimated to have added 5,000 daily riders.
+Construction began in July 2012 and passenger service started on August 22, 2015.
+Mesa held a summit in early 2012 to have urban developers give their ideas on how to revitalize downtown.
+The extension cost $200 million, paid for from a combination of Proposition 400 sales tax revenues, federal air quality, and New Starts grants.
+It is estimated to have added 5,000 daily riders.